kwaldenphd/iliads-al-iwan/notes.md

 Samar:
 - Researchers / Faculty and Students can use Iwan in their research on Orientalism which should primarily be based on the existing AUB collection in addition to other collections from other local institutions like OIB.
 These researchers should be able to reflect on the material as well as add more collections if possible.
 This editing and ability to change should be controlled by the team as to control the quality of the material included by other members.

-# Questions to considerfor Wednesday 7/28
+# Questions to consider for Wednesday 7/28

 From Monday:
 - Curation- bringing together and facilitating access to existing archival collections; not just a project highlighting digitized collections- building on and connecting existing work (in way that facilitate new forms of access)